-If you would like to arrange a baptism then please contact Rev. Craig Groocock on 612377 (firstname.lastname@example.org) or Mrs. Rosemary Eld on 613340 (email@example.com).
+If you would like to arrange a baptism then please contact Rev. Craig Groocock on 612377 (email@example.com) or Mrs. Rosemary Eld on 613340 (firstname.lastname@example.org).
+Note we only have one possible date left in 2017 which is available for baptisms at Ladbroke Church.

 What is baptism?